bridgecrewio/checkov/README.md

 ```

-Alternatively, specify the repo root of the hcl files used to generate the plan file, using the `--repo-root-for-plan-enrichment` flag, to enrich the output with the appropriate file path, line numbers, and codeblock of the resource(s).
-An added benefit is that check suppressions will be handled accordingly.
+Alternatively, specify the repo root of the hcl files is being used to generate the plan file, using the `--repo-root-for-plan-enrichment` flag, to enrich the output with the appropriate file path, line numbers, and codeblock of the resource(s).
+An added benefit would be that check suppressions will be handled accordingly.
 ```sh
 checkov -f tf.json --repo-root-for-plan-enrichment /user/path/to/iac/code
 ```